-- First priority Increasing Economic Competitiveness - Brownfield projects or demolition of obsolete buildings/structures - Downtown streetscape improvements where there is significant business activity and prior investments.
-Projects must include a plan for retail/small business support. - Planning by professional engineers and architects for regional infrastructure, hazard mitigation, resiliency and sustainability for eligible public infrastructure and facilities, brownfields clean up and redevelopment or master drainage studies - Second priority Education and Workforce Development - Libraries library facilities or services (fixed or mobile) to provide expanded library services or computer equipment with broadband capability to enhance skills training and education - Publically owned facilities (except operating school facilities) that offer extended educational opportunities for adult literacy, or serve at risk LMI children or youth
+- First priority Increasing Economic Competitiveness - Brownfield projects or demolition of obsolete buildings/structures - Downtown streetscape improvements where there is significant business activity and prior investment.
+Projects must include a plan for retail/small business support. - Planning by professional engineers and architects for regional infrastructure, hazard mitigation, resiliency and sustainability for eligible public infrastructure and facilities, broadband, brownfields clean up and redevelopment or master drainage studies - Second priority Education and Workforce Development

-- ◆ Transportation-oriented public facilities or services to serve LMI workforce populations - Third priority Safe and Healthy Communities - Public safety facilities and services in LMI areas police substations or other public improvements designed to address crime prevention - Demolition of vacant, dilapidated residential structures to address and support crime prevention efforts in targeted LMI neighborhoods - Fire substations or fire trucks serving existing stations in LMI residential areas that provide significant improvement in service for in town locations or near business centers - Health clinic facilities or equipment in underserved areas or multi-service centers for health or related social services - Public facilities modifications to ensure accessibility for disabled persons or for energy efficiency improvements for CDBG eligible public facilities that will significantly reduce operating burdens and promote sustainability (i.e., replacing windows, upgrading HVAC, etc.)
+- Libraries library facilities or services (fixed or mobile) to provide expanded library services or computer equipment with broadband capability to enhance skills training and education - Publically owned facilities (except operating school facilities) that offer extended educational opportunities for adult literacy, or serve at risk LMI children or youth - ◆ Transportation-oriented public facilities or services to serve LMI workforce populations - Third priority Safe and Healthy Communities - Public safety facilities and services in LMI areas police substations or other public improvements designed to address crime prevention - Demolition of vacant, dilapidated residential structures to address and support crime prevention efforts in targeted LMI neighborhoods - Fire substations or fire trucks serving existing stations in LMI residential areas that provide significant improvement in service for in town locations or near business centers - ◆ Health clinic facilities or equipment in underserved areas or multi-service centers for health or related social services - Public facilities modifications to ensure accessibility for disabled persons or for energy efficiency improvements for CDBG eligible public facilities that will significantly reduce operating burdens and promote sustainability (i.e., replacing windows, upgrading HVAC, etc.) - New sidewalks/pathways in LMI area where there is a demonstrated need for safe neighborhood foot travel and connectivity to goods or services.